CrodBac4rdi/Three-Js-Grounds/README.md

 1. **Add Objects**
    - Drag components from the sidebar into the 3D viewport
-   - Objects snap to the grid automatically
+   - Drag & drop .glb or .gltf files to import 3D models

 2. **Customize Objects**
    - Select an object by clicking on it